FrosSky/Chevstrap/README.md

 ## Features

-- Integrates with Discord to showcase in-game status
 - Customize game assets such as images, sounds, and more
 - Adjust specific FFlags for testing and optimization